 FREEDOM PROJECT is a multimedia physical theater piece that interweaves gripping personal stories, evocative imagery, and athletic choreography in an examination of mass incarceration in America.
 With material drawn from extensive research, as well as personal experience, Everett Company call upon our common humanity to challenge the conditions that have transformed the “land of the free” into the most incarcerating country in the world.

-Performances Friday September 8th and Saturday September 9th, doors for both performances at 7:00PM.
+Doors for both performances at 7:00PM.

 This work was created in collaboration with the performers.
 Christopher and James share their own stories in the work.